xdmushui/partner-center-sdk/develop/cart-resources.md

 |-----------------------|------------------|-----------------|-------------------------------------------------------------------------------------------------------------------------|
 | termDuration          | string           | No              | An ISO 8601 representation of the renewal term's duration.
 The current supported values are **P1M** (1 month) and **P1Y** (1 year). |

+### Response success and error codes

+Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
+Use a network trace tool to read this code, error type, and additional parameters.
+For the full list, see [Partner Center error codes](error-codes.md).

 ## CartError

 Represents an error that occurs after a cart is created.